jhrb612/tronsr-template/INTRO.md

-Big Chance to get Free $80 bonus of Crypto.com Card
+Big Chance to get Free $80 bonus of Crypto.com Card.

 I can give you Free $80 by my cash.
 This limited offer is on a first come first serve basis, make sure you sign up.